Myfuturenow/myfuturenow_api_docs/_posts/2012-12-28-response-status-codes.md

 * The error code is sent back as a status header
 * The body includes a message object (for debugging and/or display purposes)

-For a call with an invalid authentication token, for example:
+For a call with an invalid authorization token, for example:

 ```Status: 401 Access denied```

 ``` json
 {
-  "message": "Access denied: Invalid authentication token" }
+  "message": "Access denied: Invalid authorization token" }
 ```